 Charles H. Rivkin

-Charles H. Rivkin is Chairman and CEO of the Motion Picture Association of America (MPAA).
-He leads the MPAA’s global mission to advance and support the film, television, and streaming content industry.
-The MPAA’s members currently include; Disney, Netflix, Paramount, Sony, Twentieth Century Fox, Universal, and Warner Bros.
+Charles H. Rivkin is Chairman and CEO of the Motion Picture Association (MPA).
+He leads the MPA’s global mission to advance and support the film, television, and streaming content industry.
+The MPA’s members currently include; Disney, Netflix, Paramount, Sony, Universal, and Warner Bros.

 Drawing on almost 30 years of experience as a media executive and a leading U.S. diplomat, Rivkin advocates for policies that drive investment in film and television production, protect creative content, and open markets.
 He champions the economic and cultural power of film and television to communities around the world.

-As chief executive, Rivkin is also responsible for the MPAA’s iconic movie ratings system, which has served parents and moviegoers for more than 50 years.
+As chief executive, Rivkin is also responsible for the MPA’s iconic movie ratings system, which has served parents and moviegoers for more than 50 years.

 From 2009 to 2013, Rivkin was the United States Ambassador to France and Monaco.
 In this role, he guided America’s oldest and one of its largest diplomatic missions, with six constituent posts throughout France and representing more than 50 U.S. government agencies.
 During his posting, Rivkin was personally awarded the Légion d’honneur with the rank of Commander by the President of France.
 He also received the city of Paris’ highest honor, la Grande Médaille de Vermeil de la Ville de Paris, and was presented with the U.S. Navy’s Distinguished Public Service Award.